-- Improve Communications for Students with Families: In addition to the website and Facebook presence, information is posted in the Graduate School’s weekly Graduate Announcements, via a list of student-parents who have attended programs or received a Cornell Child Care Grant, postings to the University Students with Kids listserve, and via a dual career listserve for student partners.
+Improve Communications for Students with Families: In addition to the website and Facebook presence, information is posted in the Graduate School’s weekly Graduate Announcements, via a list of student-parents who have attended programs or received a Cornell Child Care Grant, postings to the University Students with Kids listserve, and via a dual career listserve for student partners.
 Each incoming graduate student receives a bookmark as part of Orientation, with links to resources for students with families.
 Cornell Health, Transportation Services, and Student Disability Services inform students who have temporarily limited mobility due to pregnancy about Cornell’s parking and transportation options for students with mobility issues, including CULift and handicap parking.

 - Student Families Orientation: A coordinated orientation campaign now includes formal welcome for student-families, Hasbrouck Family Resource Fair, ISSO Orientation special session for graduate student partners, BRB annual breakfast for students with children to talk about resources available, and a Family Swap for a free exchange of student-parent items for infants/toddlers/school-aged children.

 - Students with Families Data: The Family Services Work Group analyzed data from the Graduate School Doctoral Student Experience survey to identify differences in the experiences of students with partners compared to those without.
 The Work Group also conducted a Student-Parent Survey to identify characteristics to better describe and advocate for Cornell student-parents and families, and to evaluate institutional programs and resources designed to support Cornell’s student-parent community.

 - Partner/Spouse Employment Workshops: Since 2012, a three-part series is available to partners and spouses each semester to support them in their employment pursuits (Working at Cornell, Working in Tompkins County, and Volunteering).
 Partnership with Tompkins Workforce allows individual job coaching/counseling for partners/spouses.
 Partners/spouses can sign up for weekly announcements of positions available through a listserve.

-- Students with Families Events: Since 2012, the Family Services Work Group has sponsored a variety of opportunities to establish community for our students with families: Time Out, Spouse & Partner Happy Hour, BRB Family Fellow, and many orientation activities.
+- Students with Families Events: Since 2012, the Family Services Work Group has sponsored a variety of opportunities to establish community for our students with families: Student-Parent Night, Spouse & Partner Happy Hour, BRB Family Fellow, and many orientation activities.